Xeus-Territory/obsidian_world/content/Tech Second Brain/Cyber & Info Security/Helpful Pages & Articles.md

 - [Online Cyber Security Blue Team Training - CyberDefenders](https://cyberdefenders.org/blueteam-ctf-challenges/): Learn and try to improving the defensive skillset on Blue Team
 - [OverTheWire: Wargames](https://overthewire.org/wargames/) : The level competition which you need to find the key for reach to next level (**HELPFUL - FOR UPGRADE LINUX SKILL**)
 - [UnderTheWire: Wargames](https://underthewire.tech/wargames): Wargames where help you improve hacking skill **(HELPFUL - FOR UPGRADE POWERSHELL SKILL)**
-- [Welcome [Root Me : Hacking and Information Security learning platform]](https://www.root-me.org/?lang=en) : Like HTB and THM but you will have fun things to exploit
+- [Root Me : Hacking and Information Security learning platform](https://www.root-me.org/?lang=en) : Like HTB and THM but you will have fun things to exploit
 - [Application Security Training For Developers | Kontra](https://application.security/) : Vulnerables Site which visual on illustration and take you image what happen when attacking occur
 - [Vulnerable By Design ~ VulnHub](https://vulnhub.com/) : Like HTB and THM, but you need to learn about virtualization to setup the pentest environment
 - [Attack-Defense Labs](https://attackdefense.com/) : More Labs you can take and archive your knowledge, bro trust me.